fsprojects/FSharp.Formatting/docs/content/index.md

 ﻿F# Formatting: Documentation tools
 ==================================

-The F# Formatting libraries (`FSharp.Formatting.CodeFormat.dll`, `FSharp.Formatting.Markdown.dll` and `FSharp.Formatting.Literate.dll`) include
-an F# implementation of a Markdown parser and an F# code formatter that can be used to tokenize F# code and obtain information about tokens including tool-tips (as in Visual Studio and MonoDevelop) with type information.
+The FSharp.Formatting package include an F# implementation of a Markdown parser and an F# code formatter that can be used to tokenize F# code and obtain information about tokens including tool-tips with type information.
 The package also comes with a sample that implements literate programming for F# (and was used to generate this documentation).

+Usage:

- - The F# Formatting package is used by the [ProjectScaffold template](http://fsprojects.github.io/ProjectScaffold/) that is used by a large number of open source .NET projects.
-If you're interested in using F# Formatting for generating documentation for your project, then starting with ProjectScaffold is the best option.
+ - The F# Formatting package is used by the [MiniScaffold template](https://github.com/TheAngryByrd/MiniScaffold/) that is used by a large number of open source .NET projects.

- - The F# Formatting package is [available on NuGet](https://nuget.org/packages/FSharp.Formatting">FSharp.Formatting), so if you want to use some of its components (for blogging, Markdown parsing, or F# code formatting), then the best option is to get the package.
+ - The F# Formatting package is [available on NuGet](https://nuget.org/packages/FSharp.Formatting), so if you want to use some of its components (for blogging, Markdown parsing, or F# code formatting), then the best option is to get the package.